ammogcoder/react-core-concepts/README.md

 # 🚀 React Core Concepts in a nutshell

 React is a library for building user interfaces, composed of components.
 Components simply are just parts of a webpage. e.g. `header`,`navbar`, `sidebar`, `card`, `tab`, `footer` and so on.
-It is popular for building single page applications aka `SPA`
+It is popular for building single-page applications aka `SPA`

 **Table of content**